wellyshen/react-cool-form/docs/api-reference/use-controlled.md

 This hook allows us to integrate with an existing component (usually a [controlled component](https://reactjs.org/docs/forms.html#controlled-components)) or 3rd-party UI library in React Cool Form.
 With this hook, we can easily to create a reusable controller component to fulfill our needs.
 Check the [useControlled Hook](../getting-started/3rd-party-ui-libraries#2-usecontrolled-hook) to learn more.

+> 💡 When working with [conditional fields](../examples/conditional-fields), please ensure the hook is wrapped in a component.

 ```js
 const [fieldProps, meta] = useControlled(name, config);
 ```